katrinaallen586/notes/README.md

 5. Schedule your working hours so that you have breaks throughout the day to clear your mind and refocus.
 6. Stay up-to-date with new programming languages, tools, libraries, frameworks, etc., to improve your skills and efficiency.
 7. Collaborate with others in the programming community to share knowledge, learn new techniques, solve problems, improve code quality, reduce bugs, increase performance, add new features, fix bugs and security issues.

+# 2024-01-16
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In software development, this translates to writing clean, maintainable code that's easy to understand and modify.
+Strive for simplicity in your designs, favoring clarity over unnecessary complexity.
+This not only leads to fewer bugs but also enhances collaboration, scalability, and long-term sustainability of your projects."

+In practice, it means:
+1. Write small, focused functions or methods.
+2. Avoid premature optimization.
+3. Use established design patterns where appropriate.
+4. Keep your classes and modules lean and cohesive.
+5. Always remember that code is read far more often than it's written, so strive to make it readable and intuitive.